Betta fish may have a reputation for being fussy eaters, but both freeze dried and pellet foods have proven to be extremely popular among the breed.

 Designed to be floating pellets, as preferred by surface feeding betta, these pellets are easy to feed, and to remove once feeding time is over, so they will not disappear into your tank to decompose and pollute the water.

 - Product contains fish meal and krill meal, both great sources of natural protein.

-- The smaller size of these beta fish pellets creates fewer problems with all sizes of fish being able to eat them.
+- The smaller size of these betta pellets creates fewer problems, with all sizes of fish being able to eat them.

 - Because the pellets float for longer than other commercially available pellets, users report that the product allows their tank to stay cleaner for longer producing no cloudy water.

 - Some product users have also noticed the colors of their betta becoming more vibrant from feeding them these pellets.

 - The pellets do contain some preservatives including calcium propionate and ethoxyquin to keep them fresher for longer.